ing-bank/probatus/CONTRIBUTING.md

 # Contributing guide

-`Probatus` aims to provide a set of tools that can speed up common workflows around validating binary classifiers and the data used to train them.
+`Probatus` aims to provide a set of tools that can speed up common workflows around validating regressors & classifiers and the data used to train them.
 We're very much open to contributions but there are some things to keep in mind:

 - Discuss the feature and implementation you want to add on Github before you write a PR for it.
 On disagreements, maintainer(s) will have the final word.